$M^3$ Scaling Law: Optimizing Multi-Epoch, Multi-Lingual, and Multi-Stage Training for Low-Resource Language Models

-To investigate the optimal training setup for each budget constraint $(C, D_T)$, we pretrained LLMs with various training setups with the same $(C, D_T)$, which potentially involves multiple different training approaches (See \S\ref{subsec_training_approach} for the training approaches and \S\ref{subsec_hyperparameters} for the set of hyperparameters of the training setups).
-Then, we compare their loss on a held-out validation corpus of the target language.
+To investigate the optimal training setup for each budget constraint $(C, D_T)$, we pretrained LLMs with various training setups for each $(C, D_T)$, spanning multiple training approaches, namely, multi-epoch, multi-lingual, and multi-stage training.
+We adopt target-language validation loss on a held-out corpus as our primary metric, following common practice in scaling law research \cite[e.g.,][]{hoffmann2022training} and prior findings that validation loss correlates with downstream task performance \cite[e.g.,][]{chen2024scaling}; see Appendix~\ref{section:downstream_task_performance} for a preliminary correlation analysis on Japanese benchmarks.\footnote{Due to compute constraints, we ran a single training run per setup.}